 We have a regular schedule of classes that run every week where you don’t need to book in.

-There are two types of classes at Live and Breathe Yoga as traditionally Ashtanga yoga is taught using two different formats.
+There are three types of classes at Live and Breathe Yoga.
+Traditionally Ashtanga yoga is taught using two different formats.
 The led/guided class and the mysore style class.
 Please refer to our Class descriptions page for more details.

 - The Led/guided class is when everyone practices the same postures all together at the same time and are guided or led by the teacher using physical demonstration and verbal cues.
 Beginners classes led/guided classes available three times a week.
 As the name suggests the teacher leads the class through the postures at a slow pace to get you familiar with the set sequence.